Can Pool Chlorine Make You Sick? Health Effects Explained

 - pH 8.5: 10% effectiveness

-Maintain pH between 7.4-7.6 for optimal chlorine efficiency.
+Maintain pH between 7.2 and 7.8 for swimmer comfort and to protect surfaces; pH has only a modest effect on chlorine activity in a stabilized pool.
 Use muriatic acid to lower pH or sodium carbonate (soda ash) to raise it.

 Preventing Chlorine-Related Illness